dudeperf3ct/dudeperf3ct.github.io/_posts/2019-01-28-Force-of-LSTM-and-GRU.md

 <img src='/images/lstm_and_gru/cbow_2.png' />
 </p>

-The pairs to right are training samples.
+The pairs to right are training samples i.e. (context, target) pairs.
 It's like all the pairs from above Skip-gram training samples are inverted.
 That's exactly how it is.
 CBOW smoothes over a lot of the distributional information (by treating an entire context as one observation).
 For the most part, this turns out to be a useful thing for smaller datasets.
 CBOW is faster while skip-gram is slower but does a better job for infrequent words.

 <p align="center">
 <img src='/images/lstm_and_gru/cbow.png' />